rockettheme/docs/Docs/magento/extensions/magemenus/INDEX.md

 ![][extension5]

 :	1. **Menu Title** Adds a title to the menu block.
-Leave blank if you don't want a title to be present.
+Leave blank if you do not want a title to be present.
 [16%, 39%, se]
 	2. **Include Catalog Categories** Includes catalog categories in the menu.
 [24%, 39%, se]
 	3. **Visible Categories Depth** Sets the level of categories to show.
 [32%, 39%, se]
 	4. **Collapse 1st level parents** Disables links, collapses subcategories, and enables the accordion effect (tree only).
 [41%, 39%, se]